 Award Of Excellence

 Taking on life’s challenges and then, overwhelmed, we must breath…. and let go.
 Celebrating these moments when we allow ourselves to let go.
 Metaphorically, these are mine.

-My sign is Cancer, so I am water.
-Enveloped by it, I feel my soul mending.
+My sign is Cancer, a water sign.
+Enveloped by water, I feel my soul mending.
 The underwater series began as a series about visual healing.
 It was the first time I created art purely for its visual healing power.
-These images are meant to invite the viewer to interact; to image themselves as the subject, floating, releasing, and having faith that they will float.
-Inhale…exhale…. your body becoming one with the rhythm.
+These images are meant to invite the viewer to interact; to imagine themselves as the subject, floating, releasing tension, and having faith that they will float.
+Inhale…….Exhale……… your body becoming one with the rhythm.
 Other metaphors have emerged during the process of developing the underwater series: water as a cleansing of the soul i.e. baptismal, creating religious overtones.
 In the end, the continuous theme is “letting go”.
-Going underwater with all of these people to capture the inspirational photos that allowed for these oils, is just as much a journey as creating the paintings.
+Going under water with people to capture the inspirational photos was just as much a journey as creating the paintings.